hlindley33/MalicUSB/README.md

 3. Mac: curl via terminal

 For 1. and 3. a simple netcat listening on the designated ports will receive the data you need.
 For 2.
-Make use your email server and a trash account to send the data and receive the data.
+Use your email server and a trash account to send the data and receive the data.
-Replace any <> with your specific variable.
+**Replace any <> with your specific variable.**

 Added line for a command prompt/terminal to display "This disk has a corrupted sector.
 Please contact the manufacturer for further instruction."
 This is to lead to less questioning by unknowing users.